 If it’s been opened and older than six months, throw it out.
 It’s useless!
 You will be terribly disappointed.

-To make sure than you never have to throw out hydrogen peroxide again, check out all the ways you can use it around the house to make your life easier!
+To make sure that you never have to throw out hydrogen peroxide again, check out all the ways you can use it around the house to make your life easier!

 You can stop paying $7 or more for “veggie wash.”
 Make your own by adding 1/4 cup hydrogen peroxide to a sink of cold water.
 Wash your fruit and vegetables in the solution then rinse thoroughly with cool water.

-To disinfect your dishwasher, add 1/4 cup 3% hydrogen peroxide before you close the door to run a load.
+To disinfect your dishwasher, add 1/4 cup 3% hydrogen peroxide before you close the door to run an empty complete cycle.

 Cutting board sanitizer